 Dear Collaborators,

-flares since the last message, the largest one being a B1.7
+flares since the last message, including the largest event of the

 See http://www.SolarMonitor.org for images and